Table of Contents

 Content-Security-Policy, you can add it with

 Content-Security-Policy-Report-Only.
-Using this, your browser report on your CSP, but not enforce it.
+Using this, your browser report on your CSP, but does not enforce it.

 Checking for errors